School Improvement Plan

 We are always working on many different areas of improvement throughout the school year, but the School Improvement Plan focuses on the key priorities which would bring about measureable outcomes for our pupils.
-Listed are the main priorities for the years 2015 – 2017.
+Listed are the main priorities for the next year.
 The priorities of the School Improvement Plan are organised under 7 headings:

 - To raise attainment and achievement for all pupils

 - To continue to offer a broad and balance curriculum